-Every week, on Monday by 9 am, the instructor posts the weekly assignments and materials on the course Canvas page.
-Students are responsible for doing all coursework for the week by the following Sunday at 11:59 pm.
+Every week, the instructor has posted the weekly assignments and materials on the course Canvas page.
+Students are responsible for doing all coursework for the week by stated due dates.

 STUDENT RESPONSIBILITIES

 - 1. read all assigned reading by deadlines; - 2. watch videos related to course materials as provided by the instructor; - 3. listen to audio recordings related to course materials as provided by the instructor; and - 4. complete all assignments by the deadline (these assignments may be reading quizzes, reader responses, wiki posts, weekly forum participation, video conferences, and so forth).